Pastor Shoots, Kills Gun Wielding Carjacker In Walmart Parking Lot

 Follow CBSMIAMI.COM: Facebook | Twitter

-TUMWATER (CBSMiami) – An armed off-duty paramedic is being hailed as a hero after he shot and killed a shooting suspect at a Washington state Walmart.
+TUMWATER (CBSMiami) – An armed off-duty paramedic, who is also a pastor, is being hailed as a hero after he shot and killed a shooting suspect at a Washington state Walmart.

 The good Samaritan is now coming forward to share his story.